REPLACE IT!

 There was much more to this wonderful (and sometimes downright disgusting) reconstruction - - including installing a pocket door, tile, tile and more tile in both rooms, scraping OFF layers of wallpaper and popcorn ceilings as well as scraping UP layers of linoleum, painting and more painting .....and the process took a full two years.

-Visit the page for the Laundry Room
+Visit the Laundry Room Renovation page

 Front Deck Rebuild